– Dr Emma Kirke Ostm

 We live in a modern world of pre-made and processed foods.
 I appreciate this can assist with our fast moving world of convenience, but food in its original form hasn’t had nutrients interfered with or removed.
 If you can include as many in your diet as possible, your intake of micronutrients will inevitably be more complete.

 In the 1960’s and 70’s scientists lead us to believe that fat made us fat and caused heart disease.
-This belief lead to the low fat, high-carb ideas that most Americans were encouraged to follow.
-By 1977 it was common knowledge that fat was a bad thing and should be avoided.
-There have been multiple studies since that have shown this system doesn’t work; that it doesn’t cause heart disease or cancer and neither does its removal from your diet assist with weight loss.
-You should endeavour to cut out man-made fats and remember it is not necessary to avoid eggs, meats and coconut oils, which are natural fats.
+This belief led to the low fat, high-carb ideas that most Americans were encouraged to follow.
+Moreover, by 1977 it was common knowledge that fat was a bad thing and should be avoided.
+There have been multiple studies since that have shown this system doesn’t work.
+It doesn’t cause heart disease or cancer and neither does its removal from your diet assist with weight loss.
+On the other hand, you should endeavour to cut out man-made fats.
+And remember it is not necessary to avoid eggs, meats and coconut oils, which are natural fats.

 It is a common misconception that counting calories is sufficient when it comes to weight loss.
 Granted, a simple formula of calories in versus calories out is okay in theory, but different foods and macronutrients go through different metabolic pathways, and can affect hunger and hormones in different ways.
 Counting calories or portion controlling are systems that can and do work for some people, however, for a large number of people, this system fails.
 For a general rule of thumb, try reducing sugar and processed carbs and increasing your protein.

 This is always difficult for patients to understand.
-When you have to explain that the reason they’re not losing weight is because they’re not eating enough, patients can really struggle with this concept.
+The reason why they’re not losing weight is because they’re not eating enough.
+Patients really struggle with this concept.
 It goes back to the simple formula: Kcal in versus Kcal out.
 If you eat less you lose weight, right?
-Well yes, but not if you starve yourself, certainly not a healthy weight loss anyway, it really isn’t the answer.
+Well yes, but not if you starve yourself.
+This is not a healthy weight loss and it really isn’t the answer.
 A secure foundation for long-term weight loss is to build muscle.
 Use a calorie counter to work out the amount you should be consuming daily to cover your minimum needs.
 A good guide to follow is to split this amount into 30% calories from fats, 40% calories from carbs and 30% calories from protein.
 If you are being coached or you are in training for something these amounts may vary, so please stick to what you have been advised

 How many times do you open the egg box and see the white eggs inside, put the box down and take home the box of brown eggs?
 Is this because we believe that the brown eggs are better for us?
 Just as with white and brown bread, or white and brown rice.
+That is one of the funny nutrition mistakes.
 The truth is that there is no difference in the proportions of white and yolk between the two.
 Neither is there any significant difference in the nutritional values.
 The sole differences are that they’re from a different breed and cost different amounts, with brown eggs costing up to 25% extra.